cmpscabral/snirhAPI/README.md

 Transformation of [SNIRH](https://snirh.apambiente.pt/) platform data into an accessible RESTFull API.

 ## What is SNIRH?
-[SNIRH](https://snirh.apambiente.pt/) is a website built in the mid90s for displaying all sorts of water resources data accross Portugal.
+[SNIRH](https://snirh.apambiente.pt/) (Sistema Nacional de Informação de Recursos Hídricos - National Information System for Water Resources) is a website built in the mid90s that gives access to all sorts of water resources data accross Portugal.
 It had little to no updates in the last 30 years.

 ## Motivation